netwerk-digitaal-erfgoed/dataset-register/README.md

 ### Crawler

-The crawler will periodically fetch registration URLs ([`schema:EntryPoint`](#schemaentrypoint)) to update the dataset descriptions stored in the Register.
+The crawler will periodically fetch registration URLs ([`schema:EntryPoint`](#schemaentrypoint)) to update the dataset descriptions stored in the Dataset Register.

 To enable the crawler, set [the `CRAWLER_SCHEDULE` configuration variable](#configuration).
 The crawler will then check all registration URLs according to that schedule to see if any of the URLs have become outdated.